Challenges in teaching English language learners in the EFL classroom

 Some groups may benefit from lessons that include more technology, such as short research tasks, watching videos or listening to podcasts.
 Try to embrace the technology and incorporate it into your resourcing and planning.

-You may not be able to stop students from being late, but you can take steps to stop it disrupting your lessons.
+You may not be able to stop students from being late, but you can take steps to stop them from disrupting your lessons.
 The temptation is to speak with each latecomer individually when they arrive, but the ideal is to get them seated and on task as quickly as possible.
-If you need to speak to them about their lateness, do it quietly at a point where it won’t embarrass them or impact on other students’ learning.
+If you need to speak to them about their lateness, do it quietly at a point where it won’t embarrass them or impact other students’ learning.

-Try starting your lesson with a settling activity, starting main activities later.
+Try starting your lesson with a settling activity, starting the main activities later.
 Plan how you will group any latecomers so you can sit them down quickly, then get the other students to explain what they are doing; break down activities into sections so it is easier for them to catch up.
 Plan flexibly so you can reorder activities as necessary if lots of people are late.
 If there is repeated lateness from a particular student, or if there are multiple latecomers, this is something that you should investigate and address more systematically.
 Remember there may be legitimate reasons associated with individual circumstances.
 You could also vary the starting activities so students don’t know what they will miss.